 Fabuwood Cabinetry Corp. is the nation’s largest and fastest-growing semi-custom kitchen cabinet manufacturer, a status Fabuwood achieved through its ability to deliver cabinets in only five days thanks to its innovative use of technology.
 Fabuwood originally used QuickBooks to manage its business but outgrew the software and needed a unified ERP solution that could connect its digital ordering and warehouse management systems.
-When Fabuwood deployed Acumatica Manufacturing Edition, the company gained a flexible platform for rapid growth, a single source of truth for all data, and improved purchasing and material resources planning with NexVue’s guidance and deep Acumatica platform knowledge.
+When Fabuwood deployed Acumatica Manufacturing Edition, the company gained a flexible platform for rapid growth, a single source of truth for all data, and improved purchasing and material resources planning with NexVue (now Net at Work)’s guidance and deep Acumatica platform knowledge.

 “We’ve seen the power of the Acumatica platform and how easy it is to work with, and how easy and accurate the integrations are.
 Finance, purchasing, operations can do so much with the GI (Generic Inquiry) tool, importing and exporting data.”